openUC2/UC2-GIT/APPLICATIONS/APP_openSIM/Alignment_tutorial/SIM_alignment_tutorial.md

 ***Fig. 10*** *The two beam is interferencing at the sample plane and divergent above the sample plane.*

-Apply the target sample back, the two beam interference pattern should be shown on the camera.
+Refocus onto the target sample, the two beam interference pattern should be shown on the camera.
 If not, try to slightly tilt the mirror to refocus the both patterns on the sample plane.
 A example image is shown as below:

 <p align="center">
 <img src="./IMAGES/TwoBeamInterferenceCamera.png" width="500">
 </p>

-***Fig. 11*** *The expected two beam interference pattern on the camera.*
+***Fig. 11*** *The expected two beam interference pattern on the camera.
+Right side is the detail of the interference pattern.*

 ## Ready for play